I was last truly euphoric about the state of the Rockies on a Thursday.

 After getting the bat home, one of the most interesting decisions was deciding where to put it.
 Once my sister bought me a beautiful case to display it in, I was going to mount it on the wall, but after thinking about it for a while, I actually ended up putting the case on the desk near my bed.
 My reasoning was simple.
 I wanted that bat, and the memories of that afternoon to be the last things I thought about each night before I closed my eyes and went to sleep.

 Fast forward to present day.
 Todd Helton is arrested for DUI and I am both shocked and disappointed in a man I've loved and respected for years.
-For the first time that I could ever remember, it was hard being a Helton fan.
+For the first time that I could ever remember, it was hard being a Helton fan, and I even questioned whether I still wanted him on the team.
 This is of course the curse of loving baseball players both for their on field production and for who they are as people, even if we don't truly know them.
 Some fans overstate it, others prefer to deny its existence at all, but there's absolutely a connection formed between fans and the players who are part of their day almost every day from April through September each calendar year.

 We learn things about these players.
 We get to know their mannerisms , their idiosyncrasies, and just little things about them as people you can't learn from athletes in sports that don't take place every day.
 This is why the news of Helton's DUI is so tough.
 You can't care about Todd Helton the person and not take this event seriously.
 I was so furious when I heard the news that I removed the bat Helton gave from the desk near my bed - I no longer wanted that to be the last thing I saw each night before I closed my eyes and went to sleep.